 Dargis, of Talleyville, became interested in stamp collecting in 1978.
 A hot market at the time meant a keen eye and some luck could allow someone like him to keep a decent side hustle going.

-Speculation in stamps dried up a few years later, and Dargis lost interest in turning a quick buck as his fascination with the beauty and history of stamps grew.
+Speculation in stamps dried up a few years later, and Dargis lost interest in turning a quick buck as his fascination with the beauty and history of postage grew.
 Collecting now, he says, is “a venture in discovery.”

-Dargis learned, for example, that in the early days, the United States didn’t have the technology to perforate stamps for easy separation, so the postmaster would cut them from a sheet with scissors.
+Dargis learned, for example, that in the early days, the United States didn’t have the technology to perforate postage for easy separation, so the postmaster would cut them from a sheet with scissors.
 This uneven process would result in some stamps with clean margins, others turned into a jagged mess.
 Dargis also discovered that banks used to produce stamps (often ugly and off-centered).
 Not until the U.S. Department of the Treasury Bureau of Engraving and Printing took over the job in 1894 did the quality improve.

 And though Dargis has amassed thousands of stamps and an impressive amount of knowledge over the decades, he still considered himself a “dabbler.”
 Not until he retired in 2002 did his hobby become a passion.